PlutoTramble/Automated-Video-Enhancement/README.md

 ## Installation
 ### Dependencies
-* Has only have been tested on Linux
+* Has only had been tested on Linux
-* Python 3
+* Python 3.11
   * opencv2
 * ffmpeg
 * Large storage device for temporary directory (optionnal but recommended)